THE SKILLS WE TEACH

 Learn more about our Career College of the Pacific Hawai’i Clinical Medical Assistant Program.

-Medical billing and coding in Hawai’i are two different processes, but they are both essential.
-Billing utilizes the codes extracted from medical records and clinical documentation to create insurance claims and bills for patients.
-Coding medical records and clinical documentation involves extracting pertinent information accurately for billing purposes.
+Medical billing and coding in Hawai’i are two distinct processes, but both are essential.
+Billing uses the codes extracted from medical records and clinical documentation to create insurance claims and bills for patients.
+Coding medical records and clinical documentation involves accurately extracting pertinent information for billing purposes.
 A billing and coding specialist who is multi-skilled and knowledgeable in both fields is an asset to any medical practice.

 According to the Bureau of Labor Statistics (BLS 2021), medical billers and coders work in a variety of medical environments.
-Because medical billing and coding are computer-based professions, many of them work from home.
-The training that they receive can be obtained online from a variety of medical billing and coding programs all across the country.
-Patients’ privacy must be protected regardless of where these professionals work.
-The average starting salary for someone who is certified in billing and coding can be around $43,000 a year.
+As medical billing and coding are computer-based professions, many professionals work from home.
+The training they receive can be obtained online from various medical billing and coding programs across the country.
+Patient privacy must be protected regardless of where these professionals work.
+The average starting salary for someone certified in billing and coding can be around $43,000 a year.

 Health record specialists manage and maintain a patient’s electronic health record, ensuring that the information is accurate and current.
-Patient, physician, and insurance professionals interact with them to provide the best medical care.
+They interact with patients, physicians, and insurance professionals to provide the best medical care.
 Medical coding is also used to submit reimbursement claims.
-See more about Career College of the Pacific on our Billing and Coding page, or medical billing and coding on our YouTube channel.
+Learn more about Career College of the Pacific’s Billing and Coding program or check out medical billing and coding on our YouTube channel.

-In order to ensure the safety and health of their patients, pharmacy technicians work closely with pharmacists.
-They package, label, and check a prescribed medication for accuracy with a pharmacist before it is given to a patient.
-Additionally, they can assist pharmacists with administrative tasks, including processing insurance claims, tracking inventory, and filing paperwork.
+Pharmacy technicians play a crucial role in ensuring the safety and health of patients by working closely with pharmacists.
+They package, label, and check prescribed medications for accuracy with a pharmacist before they are given to a patient.
+Additionally, they assist pharmacists with administrative tasks, such as processing insurance claims, tracking inventory, and filing paperwork.

-As pharmacy technicians, it is common to work in retail outlets, hospitals, nursing homes, and assisted living facilities.
-Depending on where they work, they may have to work nights, weekends, and holidays.
-During the day, they fill and package prescriptions, as well as work with pharmacists and other healthcare providers.
+Pharmacy technicians commonly work in retail outlets, hospitals, nursing homes, and assisted living facilities.
+Their working hours may include nights, weekends, and holidays, depending on their workplace.
+During the day, they fill and package prescriptions while collaborating with pharmacists and other healthcare providers.